adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #3 Looking into the animations that need to be added.

 #4 Alot can be done with just CSS to show cool and animated things

+#5 Not feeling good today.
+Not coding today.